pooja97/pooja97.github.io/README.md

-### Hi there :wave:
-### Welcome to my portfolio!
+### Hi there :wave: Welcome to my portfolio!
-I'm Pooja a recent Master's in Computer Science graduate from San Diego State University.
+I'm Pooja a recent Master's in Computer Science graduate from San Diego State University. :graduation: